aka-jain/gitrepos/README.md

 # Git Repos - Godaddy

-Steps to run the project
+Steps to run the project (run these commands on terminal)

+1. Clone this repo
+2. go to the godaddy directory (cd godaddy)
-1. npm install
+3. npm install
-2. npm start
+4. npm start

 Server should be run and working at localhost:3000